Progressive Youth (Croatia): Legacy

-Legacy

 The HSK stood in the 1906 Croatian parliamentary election.
 Even though the People's Party won a plurality of seats, the party left the Sabor.
 The Croatian Progressive Party did not win any seats in the election.
 The HSK formed the government in agreement with Khuen-Héderváry's successor, Teodor Pejačević.
 Shortly afterwards, the HSK abandoned the New Course Policy.

 The HSK remained the strongest political group in Croatia-Slavonia until the dissolution of Austria-Hungary in 1918.

 Improved relations of Croats and Serbs were a by-product of actions by the Progressive Youth members.
 Even though those relations were given less significance by Supilo and Trumbić, the HSK adopted the vaguely defined and variously interpreted Yugoslavist concept of national oneness.
 The term originated among the Progressive Youth and referred to the unity of the Croats and the Serbs.

 Months after being sacked as the secretary of the HSP, Radić founded the Croatian People's Peasant Party (Hrvatska pučka seljačka stranka, HPSS).
 The HPSS became the main political party of the Croats in the Kingdom of Yugoslavia during the interwar period.